Substack Notes Strategy 2026: The System That Drove 60% of My Subscriber Growth.

-This post is everything I’ve learned — the formats that work, the ones that don’t, my posting cadence, the tools I use, and the exact system that lets me easily post 5–10 Notes a day without.
+This post is everything I've learned — the formats that work, the ones that don't, my posting cadence, the tools I use, and the exact system that helps me post 5–10 Notes a day without spending my whole day inside the app.

 Let’s get into it.